chainguard-dev/edu/content/open-source/sigstore/policy-controller/policies/using-policy-controller-to-verify-signed-chainguard-images.md

 * **kubectl** — to work with your cluster.
 Install `kubectl` for your operating system by following the official [Kubernetes kubectl documentation](https://kubernetes.io/docs/tasks/tools/#kubectl).
 * [Sigstore Policy Controller](https://docs.sigstore.dev/policy-controller/overview/) installed in your cluster.
 Follow our [How To Install Sigstore Policy Controller](/open-source/sigstore/policy-controller/how-to-install-policy-controller/) guide if you do not have it installed, and be sure to label any namespace that you intend to use with the `policy.sigstore.dev/include=true` label.

-If you are using the terminal that is embedded on this page, then all the prerequisites are installed for you.
-Note that it may take a minute or two for the Kubernetes cluster to finish provisioning.
+If you are using the terminal that is embedded on this page, then all the prerequsites are installed for you.
+Note that it make take a minute or two for the Kubernetes cluster to finish provisioning.
 If you receive any errors while running commands, retry them after waiting a few seconds.

 Once you have everything in place you can continue to the first step and confirm that the Policy Controller is working as expected.